quartiq/miniconf/miniconf/tests/benchmark/README.md

 Keep the output and `Cargo.lock`: the report includes source revision, lockfile hash, and compiler. `-dirty` marks local source changes.
-CI runs the same harness with its configured nightly toolchain.
+CI runs the same harness with the stable toolchain.

 The target is Cortex-M3 (`thumbv7m-none-eabi`), run on QEMU's `lm3s6965evb`.
 The [manifest](Cargo.toml) selects `opt-level = "s"`, LTO, one codegen unit,